paragemini/CTA/README.md

 # CTA
-Analyzing GTFS feed of Chicago
+Analyzing GTFS feed of Chicago by mapping and calculating statistics